Doja Cat Dragged After Footage Surfaces Of Her In Chat Room W/ Racist White Men + Twitter Wants To End Her Career

 Twitter Reacts

 The situation has already taken over Twitter.
-Online users have bid farewell to her career with hard-hitting memes.
+Online users have bid farewell to Doja Cat’s career with hard-hitting memes.

 Wait, There’s More